jules2689/nervous-system/README.md

 | URL | URL |
 | Status | Select with Open and Archive Options |
 | GeekbotId | number |

+## Known Limitations

+- Unofficial Notion API must be used to fill in some gaps
+- Todoist content is not synced into Notion yet.